Monastery of Great Meteoron

 The Monastery of Great Meteoron (Μεγάλο Μετέωρο) is an Eastern Orthodox monastery that is part of the Meteora monastery complex in Thessaly, central Greece.
 It is situated on top of a rock called Meteora or Platylithos, which is 415 metres above the Pineios valley floor.

 History

-The monastery was founded by Athanasius the Meteorite during the 14th century.
+The monastery was founded by Athanasius the Meteorite in 1356, sponsored by the local lord Simeon Uroš, based in nearby Trikala, who that same year proclaimed himself Emperor of Serbs and Greeks following the death of Stefan Dušan.
+During the ensuing century the region fell under the rule of the Ottoman Empire, which lasted until the Convention of Constantinople (1881) by which Thessaly was taken over by the Kingdom of Greece.